-Your booklist should be published by the first week of teaching.
+Your book list should be published by the first week of classes.

-Your booklist is available for the units you’re enrolled in for your upcoming teaching period, not for the entire year.
+You’ll get a book list for the units you’re enrolled in for your upcoming teaching period (not for the entire year).

-If your booklist isn't available in my.monash or in Moodle by the first week of teaching, it might be because:
+If your book list isn't available in Moodle or my.monash by the first week of classes, it might be because:

-If you have any queries about your booklists, you should reach out to your Chief Examiner directly by either:
+If you have any queries about your book lists, you should contact your Chief Examiner directly:

 Types of books

-Your booklist will list books under the following headings:
+Your book list will include books under the following headings:

-- Prescribed texts - these books are essential.
+- Prescribed (or required) texts – these books are essential for your unit

-- Recommended texts - these books are useful to own, but can also be found in the library.
+- Recommended texts – these books are useful to own

 Where to buy your books

-- Shop.Monash - Shop online and track your order delivery.
-Some products can be collected on campus.
-If available, you’ll be able to select this option when you’re making your purchase.
+Shop online and track your order delivery.
+Some products can be collected on campus – if available, you’ll be able to select this option when you make your purchase.

 Second-hand books (buy and sell)